frc2204/website/join.md

 ![banner](https://cdn.discordapp.com/attachments/1139775932127789137/1142308556092215296/Innovate_Beyond.png)

-Registration to join the team is now open for the 2022-2023 season!
+Registration to join the team is now open for the 2023-2024 season!
 Students enrolled at California Crosspoint High School and Redwood Christian High School are eligible to join the team.

 **No prior experience or knowledge is required.
 All knowledge will be taught to members during pre-season.**

 The team is entirely student-led, with help from our experienced [mentors](/members#mentors) and teachers.
 The season begins in early January and ends mid-March.
 However, students are expected to attend pre-season meetings and workshops.
 During the season, you can expect **~23 hours of meetings every week**.
-Members must be able to **attend a minimum 70% of all meetings (~16 hours)**, otherwise the member will be ineligible for the 50% trip cost discount.
+Members must be able to **attend a minimum 70% of all meetings (~16 hours)**.

 During each season, which falls between March and April, our team anticipates participating in 2-3 of the following competitions: